Frequently Asked Questions

 Once you complete the acceptance process and you are enrolled for the minimum number of required credits, your financial aid will be applied to your student account.
-According to UA policy you must confirm your schedule prior to the start of each semester.
-All funding will pay out to your account exactly 10 days before the first day of scheduled classes.
+According to UA policy you must complete payment for your schedule prior to the start of each semester.
+All funding will pay out to your account a few days before the first day of scheduled classes.
 Your tuition and fees are then paid, and a refund (the difference between your financial aid credits and bill), is issued to you according to the Student Account Services' refund policy.

 No. Federal aid awards are based on your expected attendance for the full academic year.
 Therefore, if you are only enrolled for one semester or intend only to attend one semester, you are only eligible for a one semester award amount or half of an academic year's eligibility.

 NOTE: One exception applies to graduating seniors who will complete their academic program of study in the fall semester.
 These students may be eligible to receive a prorated portion of their Stafford loan funding for the fall semester.
 If you are interested and qualify for proration due to graduation, contact the Student Financial Aid Office for more information.

 Alternative loans are private (non-federal) loans.
 The terms vary widely as do the eligibility criteria.